-You can set the autopilot to maintain a specific bearing relative to the apparent or true wind angle.
-You must connect a compatible wind sensor the same NMEA 2000 network as the autopilot system to perform a wind hold or wind-based steering maneuvers.
+You can set the autopilot to maintain a specific bearing relative to the current wind angle.
+Your device must be connected to a NMEA 2000 or NMEA 0183 compatible wind sensor to perform a wind hold or a wind-based tack or gybe.